Atrial Fibrillation (AFib)

 - Using the cardioversion machine, a programmed high-energy shock is sent to your heart.
 This should convert your heart back to a normal rhythm.

-- Your team will closely monitor your heart rhythm.
+- Your team will closely keep track of your heart rhythm.
 They will watch for any signs of complications.

 - The procedure only takes a few minutes.
 When it is done, you will wake up.